-Marine pests are plants or animals that originate from overseas and have aggressive growth or feeding habits that pose a threat to our underwater environments, seafood stocks or aquaculture potential.
+Marine pests are plants or animals that originate from overseas and have aggressive growth or feeding habits that pose a threat to our underwater and coastal environments.

 The movement of boats around the country between harbours increases the risk of marine pests spreading.
 Marine pests often ‘hitchhike’ on boats and equipment moving around the country, either from biofouling on boat hulls or from the discharge of ballast and bilge water.

 The Bay of Plenty Regional Pest Management Plan 2020 – 2030 (RPMP) contains new rules to protect the region’s coast from unwanted marine pests.